seanemile/gas-optimization/README.md

 Note that it’s important that the call to unchecked_inc is inlined.
 This is only possible for solidity versions starting from 0.8.2.

 Gas savings: roughly speaking this can save 30-40 gas per loop iteration.
 For lengthy loops, this can be significant!

+---

+### Tip 24: external functions are cheaper than public:

+The input parameters of public functions are copied to memory automatically, and this costs gas.

+The input parameters of external functions are read right from Calldata memory.
+Therefore, explicitly mark as external functions called only externally

+### Tip 25: Mapping vs Array

+Solidity provides only two data types to represents list of data: arrays and maps.
+Mappings are cheaper, while arrays are packable and iterable

+In order to save gas, it is recommended to use mappings to manage lists of data, unless there is a need to iterate or it is possible to pack data types.
+This is useful both for Storage and
+Memory.
+You can manage an ordered list with a mapping using an integer index as a key

+### Tip 26: Avoid redundant operations

+Avoid redundant operations.
+For instance, avoid double checks; the use of SafeMath library prevents underflow and overflow, so there is no need to check for them.

+### Tip 27: Freeing storage

+To help keeping the size of the blockchain smaller, you get a gas refund every time you free the Storage.
+Therefore, it is convenient to delete the variables on the Storage, using the keyword delete, as soon as they are no longer necessary.

 ### References: